foodforcoinc/Travel-Guide-App/docs/app-idea.md

 - Recommendations account for current time/day
 - Tags and filters cover all common scenarios

-4. UX Assumptions
-- Users can easily modify/return to filters
-- Initial results appear with minimal filtering
-- Navigation between options is intuitive
-- Match quality indicators are clear

-#### Core Filters
+#### Implementation
-"Let's find something for you to do right now..."
-- Group Size?
-- Any special requirements? (kids/pets/accessibility)
-- Essential characteristics
+1. Initial Question: "Looking for something specific?"

-#### Dynamic Questions
+2. Dynamic Questions Based on Selection:
-"What kind of experience are you looking for?"
    - Food
    - Coffee
    - Drinks
    - Activities
    [Can select multiple]

-Branching Questions Based on Selections:
-IF COFFEE SELECTED:
-- "What kind of coffee spot are you looking for?"
-  * Quick coffee to go
-  * Coffee shop to work/hang
-  * Specialty coffee
-  * [etc.]

-- "Any specific preferences?"
-  * Quiet space
-  * Work-friendly
-  * Meeting spot
-  * Outdoor seating
-  * [etc.]

-IF FOOD SELECTED:
-- "What are you craving?"
-  * Mexican/Tex-Mex
-  * Asian (or specific: Thai, Japanese, etc.)
-  * Pizza
-  * Burgers
-  * BBQ
-  * Vegetarian/Vegan
-  * [etc.]
-- "Any preferences for the spot?"
-  * Restaurant
-  * Food Truck
-  * Counter Service
-  * Full Service
-  * [etc.]

-IF DRINKS SELECTED:
-- "What's your drink style?"
-  * Craft Cocktails
-  * Local Brewery
-  * Wine Bar
-  * Coffee/Tea
-  * Dive Bar
-  * Tiki
-  * [etc.]

-IF ACTIVITIES SELECTED:
-- "What kind of activity interests you?"
-  * Outdoor
-  * Arts/Culture
-  * Live Music
-  * Shopping
-  * [etc.]

-Location/Transport:
+3. Location/Transport:
    "How far do you want to go?"
    - Walking distance
    - Short ride
    - Anywhere in city
    [Shows map with radius]

-Vibe Check:
-"What kind of atmosphere are you looking for?"
-[Only relevant options based on previous selections]
-- Lively vs. Chill
-- Casual vs. Upscale
-[etc.]

 #### Results Navigation
 - All matching recommendations remain accessible